-Drop Off Times-7:30-8:00
+DropOffTimes-7:30-8:00

-Pick Up Times-3:30-3:45
+PickUpTimes-3:30-3:45

 All vehicles will enter into the south entrance of the parking lot.
-Vehicles will be allowed to turn right off of High Point Rd. into the parking lot.
-Vehicles will not be allowed to turn left from High Point Rd. into the parking lot during drop off and pick up times.
-The right lane (blue vehicles in the diagram) of the parking lot will be for student drop off.
-The left lane (green vehicles in the diagram) will be for those looking to park in the parking lot.
-Vehicles must stay in their respective lanes the entirety of the process.
+Vehicles will be allowed to turn right off of High Point Rd. into the parking lot.Vehicles will not be allowed to turn left for High Point Rd. into the parking lot during drop off and pick up times.
+The right lane(blue vehicles in the diagram) of the parking lot will be for student drop off.
+The Left lane (green vehicles in the diagram) will be for those looking to park in the parking lot.
+Vehicles must stay in irrespective lanes the entirety of the process.
 Make sure to have your name plate visible in your front windshield during pick up times to better assist our staff.
 Vehicles exiting the parking lot during drop off/pick up times will only be able to turn right (north) on High Point Rd.